-Through this 20-month non-degree certificate program, participants will cultivate theological foundations and spiritual practices to equip them for a ministry that fosters reconciliation amid division.
+Through this 15-month non-degree certificate program, participants will cultivate theological foundations and spiritual practices to equip them for a ministry that fosters conflict transformation and reconciliation amid division.
 Participants will learn to use practical tools such as active listening, conflict coaching, and restorative circles, and gain knowledge to increase their self-awareness about implicit bias and other dispositions that tend to create barriers between individuals and communities.

 The CCTR offers a hybrid program to accommodate personal, pastoral, and professional obligations.
-In-person and online reimagination sessions provide space for applying the Word Made Flesh contextual theology methodology, restorative processes, along with peer-mentoring and collaboration.
+Three in-person retreats and twelve online reimagination sessions over 15 months provide space for applying the Word Made Flesh contextual theology methodology, circle and other restorative processes, along with peer-mentoring and collaboration.

 This program uses a cohort model through which participants discover the potential for conflict transformation and reconciliation as they journey in deeper spiritual growth and authentic group engagement.
-Dr. Nina Balmaceda and Rev. Dr. Yvette Pressley lead the CCTR cohorts, in collaboration with guest expert instructors.
+Dr. Nina Balmaceda and Leslie Gilbert lead the CCTR cohorts, in collaboration with guest expert instructors.

 Participants in this certificate program will learn how to: